d3dc/react-flying-saucer/packages/craco-flying-saucer/README.md

 $ npx craco --config node_modules/craco-flying-saucer
 ```

-Or extend the config yourself, its a static object!
+Or extend the config yourself, it's a static object!